Hero Image

 Being bedridden for a week also reminded me just how much of a privilege movement truly is - a gift we so often overlook, until it’s no longer ours.

-That lesson has stayed with me.
+That lesson has stayed with me ever since.
 I no longer train to chase extremes or prove anything to anyone.
 I train with intention, with awareness, and with gratitude for what my body can do today.
 Every rep, every stretch, every breath is my way of honouring that gift.

 Why I Created Just Jana